Muscle Cramps: Learn How to Prevent them

 You can also use crushed garlic to season your dishes.

-Viburnum tincture: this tincture from the viburnum bush is a vegetable option for fighting cramps.
+Viburnum tincture: this tincture from the viburnum bush is a vegetable option for fighting muscle cramps.
 Drink 1 tsp. in water, up to 3 times a day.

-Rusco: Rusco is a plant that helps improve circulation, therefore contributing to cramp prevention.
+Rusco: Rusco is a plant that helps improve circulation, therefore contributing to muscle cramp prevention.
 Take 7 to 11 mg of Rusco extract a day.

 Rosemary: Our diet’s cannot be without a potent circulatory like rosemary.